 Several partnerships have also considered areas of research potential and the importance of sharing their learning more broadly with their national health care systems – working with Ministry of Health officials and other local health care leaders.

-Key to successful partnerships is ensuring that mechanisms are in place for continual, sustainable and effective communication across partnerships in Africa and Europe.
-Partnerships have established hospital steering groups for the programme and effective communication mechanisms with their partnership hospitals tailored to their circumstances put in place.
-Regular facilitated teleconferences provide additional support mechanisms for partnership learning, progress and sharing.
+Key to successful partnerships is ensuring that mechanisms are in place for continual, sustainable and effective communication across partnerships.
+Partnerships have established hospital steering groups for the programme and effective communication mechanisms with their partnership hospitals tailored to their specific circumstances.
+Regular teleconferences provide additional support mechanisms for partnership learning, progress and sharing.

 Sharing Knowledge and Experience

-First wave partners have participated in several on-site partnership visits.
+Partnerships have participated in several on-site partnership visits.
 These short, intensive face to face opportunities have taken place based on clearly defined objectives that support their agreed 2 year plans.
-Visits have taken place both to African partners and to European partners.
+Visits have taken place across both arms of the partnerships.
 Week long visits have included staff training on patient safety, hand hygiene, implementing the WHO Surgical Safety Checklist, building organizational momentum and evaluation and data collection and analysis.
-Second wave partnership visits are now underway.